 Where do I go for postrace food and beverages?

-Postrace food and beverages will be available at the finish line for runners only.
+Postrace food and beverages will be available on the baseball field for runners only.
 We ask that you not get food for family and friends so that runners who may finish after you also have the opportunity to replenish themselves.

 What if I need medical attention?